 to slightly acidic).

-Fertilize: Use a high nitrogen fertilizer late winter and early summer
+Fertilize: Use composted manure late winter and early summer

 Mulch: Aged compost, spread 1' away from trunk, reduces moisture loss.

 Prune: Vines must be supported with a strong trellis.
 One main stem is allowed to grow 6' high